 The Office of Campus and Community Engagement helps connect students, faculty and staff with opportunities to explore and live out our civic responsibility.
 We encourage all members of the Transy community to question social inequities of the world around them and find meaningful ways to engage within the community to help effect positive change.

 We expect members of the campus community to learn about the assets of our neighborhood, so we avoid operating from a deficit model, but rather a model of empowerment and collaboration.
 We believe that any definition of the liberal arts includes an element of social responsibility both personally and institutionally.

 ONGOING ENGAGEMENT OPPORTUNITIES

 - Saturday-in-Service – One weekend of every month, the Office hosts a Saturday-In-Service project in the community.
 Groups and individuals can sign up to join a 2-4 hour volunteer opportunity within the community or with a community partner on campus.
-A few of our sites include African Cemetery No.2, Habitat for Humanity, Catholic Action Center GodsNet, God’s Pantry Foodbank and the London Ferrill Community Garden.
-Events with community partners include Be Bold, an empowerment workshop for young girls, and Crimson Christmas, which brings children from the Boys and Girls Club to campus to celebrate Christmas.
+A few of our sites include Habitat for Humanity, Catholic Action Center GodsNet, and God’s Pantry Foodbank.
+Events with community partners include Crimson Christmas, which brings children from the Boys and Girls Club to campus to celebrate Christmas.

 - Community Clearinghouse – For those community partners in need of volunteers, the Office welcomes opportunities for students to engage.
 The Office regularly posts volunteer opportunities to students through our weekly newsletter, TNotes and on Inside Transy in the internal bulletin board.
 Individual students or student groups can join these community efforts at any time.